Gert25/aws_glue_etl/workflows/README.md

 `cd blueprint`

-create a virtual environment and call it `env`
+create a virtual environment and call it `env` if it does not exist already

 `virtualenv env`